 What are Thermal Imaging cameras?

-A thermal imaging camera is simply a camera that detects infrared energy.
+A thermal imaging detection camera is simply a camera that detects infrared energy.
 Infrared energy is not visible to the human eye

 and can only be detected by special hardware since infrared light is outside the visual light spectrum.